unkown263/Handbreak-Queue/README.md

 `THUMBNAIL` : Put telegraph link of a picture for use of Thumbnail

-`HANDBREAK_CLI & FFMPEG` : Put Your HandbreakCli & FFMPEG Code with '''{}''' as input and output.
+`FFMPEG` : Put Your HandbreakCli & FFMPEG Code with '''{}''' as input and output.

 - [Main Source](https://github.com/1Danish-00/CompressorBot)